cyonii/shooter/README.md

 - Node JS Installed on your local machine.
 Please use [this link](https://nodejs.org/en/).
 - Installing NPM if not already installed.

-You also need to make sure that yarn is up to date

-- yarn install --check-files

 ### Getting Started

 #### Step 1